Council's Greenhouse Gas Emissions 2023/24

-Since the baseline year (2018/19) there has been a 42% drop in the council’s greenhouse gas emissions.
-There has been 30% drop since 21/22 following a partial transition from diesel to hydrotreated vegetable oil (HVO) as a fuel.
+Since the baseline year (2018/19) there has been a 77% drop in the council’s greenhouse gas emissions.
+Much of this reduction is as a result of our transition from diesel to hydrotreated vegetable oil (HVO) as a fuel for much of our fleet vehicles.
+This is a low carbon fuel derived from waste vegetable oil.

-Despite this encouraging trend further work is needed to reduce energy consumption across the organisation (both gas and electricity), reduce and decarbonise business travel and generate on-site renewable energy.
-The full report can be found at the bottom of the page.
+Despite this encouraging trend further work is needed to reduce energy consumption across the organisation (both gas and electricity), reduce and decarbonise business travel and generate more on-site renewable energy.
+The full report and the previous year's report can be found at the bottom of the page.

 In 2020 we published our ambitions to be carbon neutral as an organisation by 2030 and support the district in becoming carbon neutral by 2050.